 Case 4: Adding shipping charge through a zone, when cart contains a category product.

-Click on ‘Add Shipping Zone’ in manage shipping Zones Menu.
+Click on ‘Add Shipping Zone’ in the Manage Shipping Zones Menu.

-Next step is to create a method, add a category-based rule to it.
+The next step is to create a method and add a category-based rule to it.
 And then, you will have to create another rule, which says ‘Zone’ = ‘My Zone’.

 Now fix the shipping price and save this method.

-This window lets you make the group of special user and allow you to give them a discount by making the shipping charges free for them.
+This window lets you make a group of special user and allow you to give them a discount by making the shipping charges free for them.

 How will it work and look like?